Anduin2017/AnduinOS-Docs/Applications/Media-Editing/GIMP/GIMP.md

 # GIMP

+!!! tip "AnduinOS Verified App - Open Source"

+    GIMP is an AnduinOS verified app and it runs awesome on AnduinOS, with easy installation and automatic updates.

 GIMP is a free and open-source raster graphics editor used for image retouching and editing, free-form drawing, converting between different image formats, and more specialized tasks.

 To install GIMP on AnduinOS, you can run: